SethSmigelski/search-appearance-toolkit-seo-44/readme.txt

 * **Full Customization:** Features "Viewing" and "Editing" modes right in the editor.
 In Editing Mode, you can change link text, reorder links with up/down arrows, and exclude specific headings from the list.
 * **Complete Styling Control:** Use the sidebar controls to change the layout (vertical or horizontal), list style (bullets, numbers, or none), font size, and colors.
 For the horizontal layout, you can also style the link background, border, and border-radius.
 * **Front-End Interactivity:** Includes built-in smooth scrolling and an optional "Show More" button to collapse long link lists elegantly.

+== Integrations & Advanced Analytics ==

+The Search Appearance Toolkit serves as a hub for connecting your site to essential third-party services, helping you to create valuable analytics data and site insights.

+= Google Tag Manager (GTM) Integration =
+Stop worrying about editing your theme's `header.php` file.
+Just paste your `GTM-XXXXXXX` ID into the settings, and the plugin will correctly and safely inject the GTM scripts into your site's `<head>` and `<body>` on every page.

+= Sophisticated GTM Event Tracking =
+Once GTM is enabled, you can flip toggles to automatically push rich, valuable events to the `dataLayer` for your analytics.
+This is where the power of integration shines through.
+* **Rich SEO dataLayer:** Automatically pushes critical page data (like post category, author, tags, and page type) on every page load.
+This is a powerful feature for advanced users who want to create granular analytics triggers in GTM (e.g., "Fire this conversion pixel *only* on the 'Products' category").
+* **Scroll Depth Tracking:** Find out how much of your content is being viewed by visitors.
+This feature pushes `scroll_depth` events as users scroll 25%, 50%, 75%, and 100% down a page.
+* **Outbound & Affiliate Link Click Tracking:** Automatically detects when a user clicks a link to leave your site and pushes an `external_link_click` event, conditionally identifing affiliate links (with `rel="sponsored"`) and then pushing a separate `affiliate_link_click` event.
+* **Jump Link Click Tracking:** Tracks engagement with your Jump Links Block by pushing a `jump_link_click` event, letting you see which sections your users are most interested in.

+= Webmaster Verification =
+Easily verify your site with search engines.
+Paste your verification codes for **Google Search Console** and **Bing Webmaster Tools** into the approproate feilds in the analytics tab and the plugin handles the rest, adding the meta tags to your site's header, so you never have to worry about them being removed during a theme update.

 == Installation ==